awslabs/sagemaker-debugger/docs/rules/README.md

 #### When a tensor is not available
 Tornasole is designed to be aware that tensors required to execute a rule may not be available at every step.
 Hence it raises a few exceptions which allow us to control what happens when a tensor is missing.
-These are available in the `tornasole.exceptions` module.
+These are available in the `smdebug.exceptions` module.
 You can import them as follows:

 ```
-from tornasole.exceptions import *
+from smdebug.exceptions import *
 ```

 Here are the exceptions and their meanings: